Lyman Gaumer was born on Feb. 20, 1819 in Ohio, the son of Jacob and Elizabeth (Sturtz) Gaumer Jr.

 Daughter Annie R. Browning (1868- ? ) was born in about 1868.

 Son James L. Browning (1869-1926) was born on Valentine's Day 1869.
-He married (?)
+He married Maud A. (?)
 McCann ( ? - ? ).
 She brought a son to the marriage, Robert Allan McCann.
 They resided in Frazeysburg, OH and produced two sons of their own, Bryce B. Browning and Kenneth Browning.
 As a young man, he served as deputy treasurer for Muskingum County.
 He then entered the field of banking in about 1926 and over the next two decades rose to become cashier of the Peoples Bank Company.
 In the mid-1920s, the bank had capital stock value of $25,000, surplus and undivided profits of $67,000 and deposits worth $500,000.
 He was considered "one of the best known and most highly respected residents of Muskingum county," said the Zanesville Times Recorder.
 "Mr. Browning took high rank among the bankers of the state, being a shrewd and conservative financier, and one whose business judgment was highly valued.
 He also was prominent in church work and was an earnest supporter of every movement looking to the moral upbuilding of the community."
 Tragically, just 11 days before Christmas 1926, while "in his usual cheery spirits" in meetings with colleagues, he walked into the bank vault to retrieve a file of papers.
 A loaded pistol fell from the vault wall, firing a bullet which struck him in the head, killing him instantly.
 While some speculated that the death was suicide, the bank and county coroner conducted an investigation showing that the theory was false.
 Burial was in Frazeysburg Cemetery, with Rev. Bush officiating.

 Son Harvey Allen "Harve" Browning (1871- ? ) was born on Jan.
 9, 1871.
 When he was age 29 and unmarried in 1900, he lived with his widowed mother and six younger siblings on the home farm, and earned income sawing lumber.
 He married and had two known children, Mary Louise Browning and James Browning.
 They were longtime farmers and lived in Sonora, OH.
 In 1943, he purchased a house from Vietta Doughty and relocated to near Adamsville in 1946.
 Harvey suffered a cerebral hemorrghage and on July 15, 1951 was admitted to the Zane Rest Home in Zanesville, and died there 13 days later on July 28, 1951, at the age of 80.
 Interment was in New Hope Lutheran Church Cemetery.